 For Similans Diving

 The stunning Similan Islands with their tropical jungle beauty, white, sandy beaches and turquoise waters are understandably Thailand's most popular dive destination.
 The granite islands which make up the Similan National Marine Park provide gorgeous coral reefs peppered with rainbow coloured fish as well as deep water boulder formations that attract large pelagic fish such as whale sharks and manta rays.
-The dive sites here offer something for every level of diver.
+The dive sites here offer something for every experience level.

-Liveaboard dive excursions to these islands are extremely popular with divers from all over the world, as they provide a good standard of accommodation along with well-organised cruises and highly-trained staff.
+Liveaboard diving excursions to these islands are extremely popular with scuba divers from all over the world, as they provide a good standard of accommodation along with well-organised cruises and highly-trained staff.
 They are also very affordable!

 Mu Koh Similan National Park was established in 1982 and is located along the western coastline of the Andaman Sea in the Indian Ocean, about 100 km northwest of Phuket.
 The park area covers 140 km², 16 km² of which is land, composed of 9 granite islands created by upwellings of hot magma during the Tertiary-Cretaceous Period some 65 million years ago, then smoothed by glacial ice and the wave action of the sea.